British Conference of Undergraduate Research 2019 (BCUR)

 The British Conference of Undergraduate Research (BCUR) is an opportunity open to all undergraduates to present their research at an interdisciplinary academic conference.
-Undergraduates of all levels are invited to submit papers, posters, workshops and performances to the Conference, which will take place in 2018 at the University of Sheffied on 12th & 13th April 2018.
+Undergraduates of all levels are invited to submit papers, posters, workshops and performances to the Conference, which will take place in 2019 at the University of South Wales in Cardiff on 15th & 16th April 2019.

-QMUL are funding 36 students (12 from each faculty) to take part in BCUR 2018.
+QMUL are funding a number of students from each faculty to take part in BCUR 2019.
 Learning Development will be organising the application process, accomodation, travel and food.

-- Decide if you want to give a presentation or present a poster or do a performance piece.
+⇒ Decide if you want to give a presentation, present a poster or do a performance piece.

 Run as part of BCUR (but with a separate application process), Posters in Parliament gives students the chance to present their undergraduate research to other students, to politicians and to interested academics in the Houses of Parliament.
 Taking part in Posters in Parliament will: